 One of Scotland’s most valuable resources is its people.
 With successful universities (4 in the world’s top 200) and colleges, Scotland has a capable and educated population with boundless potential.
 Scotland has the most educated people in Europe, with 47% of the population, aged 25 to 64, having a university, college or vocational qualification.
 This is 4% above the UK and 15% above the EU average.
 Universities and colleges in Scotland produce high-quality research and teaching.
 This has resulted in Scotland welcoming over 50,000 students from 180 different countries every year, demonstrating its desirable education system, top-class universities, and excellent reputation.

 Access to Trading Markets

 Wanting Scotland to be an independent country has nothing to do with hating the English or revenge for anything that happened in the past.
 It’s a political matter to move the governing powers closer to home where it matters.
-It’s the right for Scottish People to have self-determination and decide what is best for Scotland
+It’s the right of the Scottish People to have self-determination and decide what is best for Scotland.

 Extensive Financial Service Systems

 Scotland has many institutions that can handle large-scale financial projects, expansions and investments.
 Outside of London and the South East of England, Scotland is recognised internationally as the most important financial centre in the UK.

 The financial sector makes a positive contribution to Scotland’s economy as a whole.
 This is accomplished through its direct economic impact from financial services and also its employment.
 Currently, finance and professional services employ 161,000 professionals, and 290,000 students are studying for future careers in this sector.
 Although Business for Scotland acknowledges the importance of a financial sector, it would be important for an independent Scotland to also consider prioritising other sectors, such as manufacturing.
 That way, Sterling will not be kept too high to solely support the finance sector.